How to Apply

 1. Fill out an application form

-International students applying to Ontario universities submit a 105F application via the Ontario Universities' Application Centre (OUAC)
+International students applying to Wilfrid Laurier University and other universities in Ontario should submit a 105F application via the Ontario Universities' Application Centre (OUAC)

-International students interested in applying to Wilfrid Laurier University ONLY (includes those students seeking English language instruction at LEAF prior to academic studies), apply online using this Wilfrid Laurier University application Ontario Universities' Application Centre (OUAC)
+International students interested in applying to Wilfrid Laurier University ONLY (including those students seeking English language instruction at LEAF prior to academic studies), should apply online using this Wilfrid Laurier University application Ontario Universities' Application Centre (OUAC)

 2. Application deadlines